Anna of Sweden (1545–1610): Early life

 Very little is known about Anna's childhood.
-During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother the queen's trusted nurse, Brigitta Lars Anderssons, her mothers cousin lady Margareta and the noble widow Ingrid Amundsdotter.
+During her early childhood, she, as well as her siblings in the royal nursery, were primarily under the care of her mother the queen's trusted nurse, Brigitta Lars Anderssons, her mother's cousin lady Margareta and the noble widow Ingrid Amundsdotter.
 After the death of her mother in 1551, she as well as her siblings were placed in the care of Christina Gyllenstierna and then under her aunts Brita and Martha Leijonhufvud before her father's remarriage to Catherine Stenbock.
 They were then under the responsibility of their stepmother and, more precisely, the head-lady-in-waiting Anna Hogenskild.
 As her sisters, she was given a careful education, and tutored in foreign languages, particularly the German language.

 In 1556, she and her sisters were given a dowry of 100.000 daler, had their portraits painted and their personal qualities described in Latin by the court poet Henricus Mollerus, and introduced on the Dynastic European marriage market.
 Several dynastic marriages where suggested from that point on.
 In 1559, a marriage was suggested between Anna and Louis VI, Elector Palatine or Poppo XII of Henneberg (1513–1574).
 After the scandal surrounding Princess Cecilia that year, Cecilia's main suitor George John I, Count Palatine of Veldenz, chose to direct his marriage negotiations toward Anna instead.
 The marriage was contracted because it could give George John I the needed funds (her dowry of 100.000 was larger than most German Princesses, who normally had 28.000 at the most), and because it could give the Swedish Royal House valuable contacts as George John I, though a petty ruler himself, was related with most of the German Princely Houses.
 The wedding was conducted at the Stockholm Royal Castle 20 December 1562.
 It was noted that Anna wore a crown of pearls and the king of Denmark was among the wedding guests.

 Anna and George John I remained in Sweden for some time after the wedding to gather her great dowry.
 In 1563, the three princesses Cecilia, Anna and Sophia had sent a letter of protest to their brother king Eric XIV regarding his imprisonment of their brother John, something he had a very negative reaction to.
 The couple finally left Sweden for Germany in July 1563, and settled in Lauterecken in Veldenz.